 This September’s Passing of the Pioneers includes some early colonists, many offering up some interesting extra tidbits.

-In 1854, prophesies of financial doom were directed at the squatters.
+In 1854, prophecies of financial doom were directed at the squatters.
 The Clyde Company got cold feet and sold Hopkins Hill.
 John Moffatt was able to buy the property where he worked as a shepherd, fifteen years before, presumably at a reasonable price.
-In the late 1850s he built Chatsworth House for around £20,000 and given his small freehold, many thought such a lavish investment would lead to his demise.
-By the time of his death, however, he was earning £35,000 per annum from rental on his properties.
+In the late 1850s, he built Chatsworth House for around £20,000, and given his small freehold, many thought such a lavish investment would lead to his demise.
+By the time of his death, however, he was earning £35,000 per annum from the rental on his properties.